Marquette University announces Center for Data, Ethics, and Society

 Through the Department of Computer Science, Marquette has already been addressing concerns of data ethics, with undergraduate and graduate course offerings and sponsored programming such as the annual Ethics of Big Data Symposium.
-The online Master of Science in Computing program is ranked 14th (2022).
+The online Master of Science in Computer and Information Science program is ranked 14th (2022).
 According to U.S. News, the rankings for computer information technology programs are based on factors such as classroom engagement, faculty credentials and training, and student excellence.
 The Computer Science undergraduate program is ranked 191st (2022).

 About Kevin Conway

 Kevin is the associate director for university communication in the Office of University Relations.
 Contact Kevin at (414) 288-4745 or firstname.lastname@example.org.